halmhatt/hamngatan/README.md

 });
 ```

+## Use only the formatter
+The formatter from *XML to javascript* can be used with the *static* function `Hamngatan.format(xmlString)`.
+This will format the XML to javascript. *The XML needs to be from this API as this only extracts the important parts of the response.*

 ## CLI
 There is a CLI interface that is installed in `node_modules/.bin/hamngatan`.
 This makes it possible to use this tool on the command line.
 The CLI outputs `JSON` to `stdout` and you could save it by using `> filename.json` if you will.